What mistakes can I avoid when hiring summer workers?

 - Federal, state, and local laws.
 Depending on the area, all employees may have to be paid federal minimum wage or the state or local basic wage.
 Also, you usually must pay seasonal or temporary workers 1.5 times their regular wage for overtime, which is any time over 40 hours per week.
 Hiring for the summer may affect your employees's benefits under the Affordable Care Act, so it is wise to keep an eye on the number of hours your employees work.

 - Foreign labor laws.
 If you want to hire a foreign summer worker, you will likely need to apply for an H-2B work authorization.
 The Department of Labor must check and approve seasonal jobs.
 These jobs must be advertised in the U.S. first so that American workers can have a chance to apply.

 - Child labor laws.
 The Department of Labor also has rules about child labor.
-Children ages 14-15 may work outside the home but cannot hold jobs that are dangerous, such as in manufacturing.
+Children ages 14-15 may work outside the home but cannot hold jobs that are dangerous, such as in manufacturing, and may not be able to work during school hours.
 They can work only for limited amounts of time and under certain conditions.
 The Code of Federal Regulations provides a list of jobs allowed for children.
 Children 16 and 17 years old may work for unlimited hours in any job except for those the Department of Labor says are dangerous.

 Your hiring documents usually spell out whether your seasonal worker is part-time, full-time, or simply a temporary employee.
 However the employee is classified, employers may want to take the time to understand their legal obligations.
 It can also be helpful to clearly explain and outline your policies and expectations for your seasonal employees.
 Clear communication from the outset can help set the stage for a mutually beneficial relationship with temporary and seasonal employees.